 This visit enabled us to start planning for an introductory training project we intend to deliver in the autumn of 2018 to the following care settings:

 - Gefersa Mental Health Rehabilitation Centre is the only mental health rehabilitation institution in the whole of Ethiopia, located about 20km northwest of Ethiopia’s capital city, Addis Ababa.
 The Centre offers professional psychiatric treatment, boarding and rehabilitative occupational therapy to 200 patients.

 - The Ethiopian National Association on Intellectual Disability (ENAID) is a local non-profit making and parental association, which provides services for 80 children and adults with a range of disabilities at its day care centre in Addis Ababa.
 It also serves around 400 children with special needs at its outreach sites in public schools.

 - Hospice Ethiopia was founded in 2003 and is the first and only hospice in Ethiopia, located in Addis Ababa.
 Its aim is to improve the quality of life of patients, with incurable diseases particularly cancer and/or HIV and AIDS, and the patients’ families through provision of palliative care and support services.

 We are currently preparing to deliver this introductory training project and will be recruiting a music therapist and an assistant to deliver it with us in the autumn.
-If you are interested to apply please send us an email.
+If you are interested to apply, please click here for more information.